When to visit the vet?

 Prognosis and follow-up care

 The prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop. for dogs with urinary tract obstructionobstruction refers to the blockage or narrowing of a hollow organ or canal, which hinders the normal flow of liquids or gases.
 In dogs and cats, an obstruction can occur in the digestive tract, airways, or urinary tract and often requires immediate medical treatment. is variable and depends on the cause and timing of treatment.
 Early diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. and treatment usually lead to a good prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
+It is the first step in the management and treatment of patients. and treatment generally lead to a good prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop., especially if the blockage can be successfully removed.

 However, untreated obstructions can lead to serious complications, including kidney damage and infections.
 In such cases, the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
-It can provide information on how a disease is expected to develop. may be unfavorable, especially if permanent kidney damage occurs.
+It can provide information on how a disease is expected to develop. may be unfavorable, particularly if permanent kidney damage occurs.

 Prevention